single-cell-data/SOMA/brainstorming.md

 ### SOMADataFrame

 `SOMADataFrame` is a multi-column table with a user-defined schema, defining the number of columns and their respective column name and value type.
 The schema is expressed as an Arrow `Schema`.
-All `SOMADataFrame` contain a "pseudo-column" called `__rowid`, of type `uint64` and domain `[0, #rows)`.
-The `__rowid` pseudo-column contains a unique value for each row in the `SOMADataFrame`, and is intended to act as a join key for other objects, such as a `SOMADenseNdArray`.
+All `SOMADataFrame` contain a "pseudo-column" called `soma_rowid`, of type `uint64` and domain `[0, #rows)`, i.e. `soma_rowid` is a contiguous integer number beginning with zero.
+The `soma_rowid` pseudo-column contains a unique value for each row in the `SOMADataFrame`, and is intended to act as a join key for other objects, such as a `SOMADenseNdArray`.

 Most language-specific bindings will provide convertors between SOMADataFrame and other convenient data structures, such as Python `pandas.DataFrame`, R `data.frame`.

 ### SOMADenseNdArray

-`SOMADenseNdArray` is a dense, N-dimensional array with offset (zero-based) integer indexing on each dimension.
+`SOMADenseNdArray` is a dense, N-dimensional array of `simple` type, with offset (zero-based) integer indexing on each dimension.
 The `SOMADenseNdArray` has a user-defined schema, which includes:

 - type - a `primitive` type, expressed as an Arrow type (e.g., `int64`, `float32`, etc), indicating the type of data contained within the array
 - shape - the shape of the array, i.e., number and length of each dimension

-All dimensions must have a positive, non-zero length.
+All dimensions must have a positive, non-zero length, and there must be 1 or more dimensions.

 > ℹ️ **Note** - on TileDB this is an dense array with `N` uint64 dimensions of domain [0, maxUint64), and a single attribute.

 ### SOMASparseNdArray

-`SOMASparseNdArray` is a sparse, N-dimensional array with offset (zero-based) integer indexing on each dimension.
+`SOMASparseNdArray` is a sparse, N-dimensional array of `simple` type, with offset (zero-based) integer indexing on each dimension.
 The `SOMASparseNdArray` has a user-defined schema, which includes:

 - type - a `primitive` type, expressed as an Arrow type (e.g., `int64`, `float32`, etc), indicating the type of data contained within the array
 - shape - the shape of the array, i.e., number and length of each dimension

-All dimensions must have a positive, non-zero length.
+All dimensions must have a positive, non-zero length, and there must be 1 or more dimensions.

 > ℹ️ **Note** - on TileDB this is an sparse array with `N` uint64 dimensions of domain [0, maxUint64), and a single attribute.